pulumi/docs/pulumi-hugo/themes/default/content/blog/get-started-with-docker-on-aws-fargate-using-pulumi/index.md

 ---
 title: "Get Started with Docker on AWS Fargate using Pulumi"
 date: "2019-04-30"
-meta_desc: "Using Pulumi's infrastructure as code solution to build a custom Docker image, publish it to a private AWS container registry, and spin up an AWS Fargate load balanced service running that container."
+meta_desc: "Using Pulumi to build a custom Docker image, publish it to a AWS container registry, and spin up an AWS Fargate load balanced service running that container."
 meta_image: "docker-fargate-history.png"
 authors: ["joe-duffy"]
 tags: ["JavaScript","AWS","Containers","Infrastructure","TypeScript"]